 Scholarly vs. Popular Sources

-A scholarly resource (also called academic, peer-reviewed, or referred resources) are written by experts in their field.
+A scholarly resource (also called academic, peer-reviewed, or refereed resources) are written by experts in their field.
 A scholarly resource cites all material used.
 Scholarly work is typically submitted to journals/other accredited bodies and goes through a process of “peer review.”
 During peer review other experts in the field will scrutinize the work for accuracy and validity.
 Due to this review process, scholarly work written at a more advanced level than popular resources.
 In general, scholarly work is written by experts for experts.

 A popular resource are written to inform and/or educate a broader audience.
 Popular resources frequently include commentary, opinion and/or personal beliefs.
 While some news stories do go through an editorial process – news reporting (be it local, national, or global) is not considered scholarly.